Why We Volunteer

 The USO is a private, non-profit organization that provides morale and recreational services to members of the US Military and their families.
 AWAQ supports the troops with holiday cookies and comfort items.

 We are currently seeking a partnership with the American School of Doha’s Art Department and Doha Wireless Warriors: Dragon Boat Team for Cancer Survivors and Supporters

 How We Communicate

-Keeping in mind we all have different schedules and abilities Community Service has planned projects that fit into diverse schedules and that meet the goal of our AWA group, which is to be a part of the community and to make a positive impact where we live.
+Keeping in mind we all have different schedules and abilities Community Engagement has planned projects that fit into diverse schedules and that meet the goal of our AWA group, which is to be a part of the community and to make a positive impact where we live.